eezstreet/SWATEliteForce/README.md

 You can make a shortcut to these .bat files for more convenience.

 # VERSION HISTORY #

+### v4 ###

+#### MAJOR FEATURES ####
+- Weapons have been altered across the board.
+Many incorrect muzzle velocities have been corrected.
+  * In terms of gameplay, higher muzzle velocity = more potential for penetration.
+Most weapons got reduced muzzle velocity, except for the P90, TEC-9 and UMP.
+- Texture packs can now be used in online games.
+- Totally overhauled all weapon classes.
+Weapons are no longer defined in code - instead they can be added in new classes designed by SwatED.
+  * This makes it easier to edit and add new weapons.
+New weapons are as easy as adding a new weapon to SEFWeapons.u and adding it to the list of usable weapons in SwatEquipment.ini.
+- The console has been extensively upgraded.
+It will no longer close after entering a command, and it will show a log of commands entered (and output)

+#### MINOR FEATURES / FULL CHANGES ####
+- Removed all CD key checks from the game.
+(They were bugged, and this game can't be purchased legally anymore.)
+- Removed checksum for all Unreal packages - so now you can play online with custom models, textures, etc.
+- (Most) weapons have had their configuration moved from SwatEquipment.ini.
+This is to make it easier to create new weapons and reduce filesize of the mod somewhat.
+- Multiplayer Pregame: Server name correctly shows HTML formatting like the server list does (so it isn't broken looking)
+- Multiplayer Setup: Server name field raised to 128 characters (up from 20)
+- Optiwand will no longer lower when near an obstacle or teammate.
+This possibly fixes the glitchiness of multiplayer Optiwand.
+- Fixed a (vanilla) multiplayer bug where the Taser sidearms would inflict recoil to everyone in the game when one was used
+- The Glock is now a selectable weapon for suspects in the Custom Scenario Creator
+- Fairfax Residence: The accomplice can no longer carry two of the same weapon (??)
+- The console will no longer close after entering a command.
+- The console will show a log of commands entered as well as output.
+- Added a new console command: "history" (toggles the console log)
+- New penalty: Tased a fellow officer
+- Moved a few strings from SwatProcedures.ini to SwatProcedures.int so they can be localized correctly
+- "Tripped Trap (-10)" -> "Triggered Trap (-10)"
+- "Fleeing Suspect (-5)" -> "Suspect Escaped (-5)"

+#### NITTY GRITTY ####
+* NOTE: some very (microscopically) tiny changes to stats aren't mentioned.
+For instance, the Nova Pump had its muzzle velocity raised by 2 units - not noteworthy at all and hardly noticeable.
+- Colt Accurized Rifle: Muzzle Velocity (61261 -> 47838)
+- M4Super90: Muzzle Velocity (21384 -> 20386)
+- Colt M4A1 Carbine: Muzzle Velocity (58344 -> 44609)
+- AK-47 Assault Rifle: Muzzle Velocity (47404 -> 36080)
+- H&K G36C: Muzzle Velocity (56355 -> 40370)
+- M249 SAW: Muzzle Velocity (48037 -> 46173)
+- FN P90 PDW: Muzzle Velocity (25185 -> 36131)
+- IMI Uzi: Muzzle Velocity (19508 -> 17106)
+- H&K MP5A4: Muzzle Velocity (26520 -> 20185)
+- H&K MP5A4SD: Muzzle Velocity (18895 -> 14381)
+- H&K UMP45: Muzzle Velocity (12693 -> 13120)
+- Glock 9mm: Muzzle Velocity (18170 -> 16148)
+- Desert Eagle: Muzzle Velocity (24675 -> 19983)
+- TEC-DC9: Muzzle Velocity (16170 -> 18166)
+- M9 (suspect weapon): Muzzle Velocity (18924 -> 17863)
+- MAC-10 (suspect weapon): Muzzle Velocity (14123 -> 15391)
+- G3KA4 (suspect weapon): Muzzle Velocity (42893 -> 40370)
+- AK74 (suspect weapon): Muzzle Velocity (37093 -> 45416)

+#### FILES MODIFIED ####
+Content/Classes/SEFWeapons.u
+System/Core.dll
+System/SEFWeapons.int
+System/CustomScenarioCreator.ini
+System/DefSwatGuiState.ini
+System/DynamicLoadout.ini
+System/EnemyArchetypes.ini
+System/StaticLoadout.ini
+System/SwatEquipment.ini
+System/SwatEquipment.int
+System/SwatGui.ini
+System/SwatGuiState.ini
+System/SwatProcedures.int
+Generated code

+### v3 ###
+MAJOR FEATURES
+- Multiplayer fixed.
+You can now play in CO-OP again.
+- MOVE menu disabled, all MOVE commands moved to OPEN submenu (there seems to be some hardcoded trickery going on...)
+- Fixed bad shotgun aiming mechanics.
+Instead of shotguns firing in a spread determined by crosshair, shotguns fire in a fixed spread that chooses a point determined by crosshair.
+- Main Menu changed: new logo, and New Features replaced with Training MINOR FEATURES / FULL CHANGES
+- Multiplayer GCI: Positive responses moved to a submenu: POSITIVE >> and negative responses moved to NEGATIVE >> submenu
+- Multiplayer GCI: BREACH commands removed, OPEN commands can be used on locked doors
+- Fixed accidental bug introduced in previous version with MP loadout menu
+- MIRROR UNDER DOOR renamed to MIRROR/SCAN DOOR (for multiplayer reasons)
+- OUT OF THE WAY changed to be the default for General
+- Multiplayer Pregame/Postgame: "Ready" button will no longer grey out when ready; instead it will change to "Unready" and clicking it will make you not ready.
+- Multiplayer Pregame: Removed Gamespy button
+- Multiplayer Pregame: The "Server Setup" button is only visible if you are the host of the game
+- Multiplayer Host: Removed the "Powered by Gamespy" image
+- Multiplayer Server Select: Removed the "Profile" button
+- Multiplayer Server Select: Removed the "Powered by Gamespy" image
+- Removed New Features, replaced with Training.
+- Missions will inform you to try playing Training before indulging in the campaign.
+- Instant Action will play Training if the campaign hasn't started.
+- Modified main menu logo
+- Added missing texture: gui_tex2.audio_Processing (related to speech recognition)
+- Included startup.ini because I am bad
+Files modified:
+Content/Textures/gui_tex2.utx
+System/CommandInterfaceMenus_SP.ini
+System/CommandInterfaceMenus_MP.ini
+System/PlayerInterface_Command_SP.ini
+System/PlayerInterface_Command_MP.ini
+System/SwatGui.ini
+System/startup.ini
+System/transient.int
+Generated code

 ### v2 ###
 - New Feature: Speech Recognition.
 Enable it in Audio Options
 - New Feature: Disable initial dispatch.
 Enable it in Audio Options